Charles Armstrong (ethnographer): Balkan Odyssey

-In 1994 Armstrong formed a venture called the Electric Company which worked with David Owen to develop and publish a CD-ROM titled "Balkan Odyssey" documenting the peace process in former Yugoslavia; where Owen was serving as the EU's Peace Envoy.
+In 1994 Armstrong formed a venture called the Electric Company which worked with David Owen to develop and publish a CD-ROM titled "Balkan Odyssey" documenting the peace process in former Yugoslavia; where Owen was the EU's Peace Envoy.
 The disc contained the text of Owen's book of the same title with hyperlinks to full text of all peace plans, associated maps, debates from the International Conference on the Former Yugoslavia, photo-journalism from the conflict, video reportage from the BBC and ITN and audio material recorded by Owen.
 The project included an automated system to link relevant items.
 It was developed by a team of five people using consumer technology for a minimal budget.
-It is an early cross-platform CD-ROM developed with a single media archiving serving both Windows and Apple platforms.
+It is an early cross-platform CD-ROM developed with a single media archiving on both Windows and Apple platforms.
 The disc was launched in November 2005 at London's Queen Elizabeth Conference Centre and was praised by specialist and mainstream press including the Economist.